CONSULTATION FEE RANGE

 Before you visit the physician, print out the blank patient certification form.
 Once at the doctor’s office, hand over the form, and you will go through a physical examination.

 Then, the doctor will decide if you are eligible for an MMJ card.
 It is only necessary for the physician to certify that you have one qualifying condition.
 Some patients claim the appointment doesn’t last more than 15 minutes.
-It is up to you to find a marijuana-friendly physician because the ADH does not maintain a special list.
+You must find a marijuana-friendly physician because the ADH does not maintain a special list.

 Step 2 – Submit Your Application to the ADH, and Hurry!

-The application itself is rather straightforward, and all of the requirements are clearly laid out.
-Along with the Physician Written Certification, you need a photocopy of your state ID or driver’s license.
+The application is rather straightforward, and all requirements are clearly laid out.
+Along with the Physician Written Certification, you need a state ID or driver’s license photocopy.

-Other Important Information on the Arkansas Medical Marijuana License Process
+Other Information on the Arkansas Medical Marijuana Process

 Once I Have My Arkansas MMJ Card, Where Can I Buy Marijuana?

-As part of the Medical Marijuana Act, a list of 32 dispensaries became available in February 2019.
+As part of the Medical Marijuana Act, a list of 32 dispensaries located in eight zones became available in February 2019.
 Suite 443 had the honor of becoming the first dispensary approved to operate in Arkansas.
 It opened in May 2019.
-There were 33 dispensaries open in Arkansas by February 2020.
+The state’s MMJ law caps the maximum number of dispensaries at 40.
+At present, this figure has yet to be reached.

 Once I Have My MMJ Card, Can I Grow Marijuana?